amazon-ion/ion-hive-serde/docs/type-mapping.md

 [ref](https://cwiki.apache.org/confluence/display/Hive/LanguageManual+Types#LanguageManualTypes-timestamp).
 To avoid loss of information any Ion timestamp is normalized to a fixed offset on deserialization and any Hive TIMESTAMP is assumed to be at that same offset.
-By default the offset is UTC and can be changed by the `timestamp.serialization_offset` property.
+By default the offset is UTC and can be changed by the `ion.timestamp.serialization_offset` property.

 Hive DATEs are serialized to an Ion timestamp at date precision.
 When deserializing an Ion timestamp to a Hive date any precision higher than date **is dropped resulting in a potential data